AlcoholRehabHelp Logo

 The lifespan of people living with liver cirrhosis depends on the stage of the condition and varies by person.
 People whose bodies can manage the condition may live for six to 12 years.
 However, people with advanced-stage liver disease survive for a shorter duration.

-About 50 percent of people living with severe alcoholic cirrhosis live for up to two years.
+About 50 percent of people with severe alcoholic cirrhosis live for up to two years.
 Approximately 35 percent live for up to 5 years.4

 Sponsored